streamlit/docs/content/kb/tutorials/databases/mysql.md

 ## Introduction

 This guide explains how to securely access a **_remote_** MySQL database from Streamlit Community Cloud.
-It uses the [mysql-connector-python](https://github.com/mysql/mysql-connector-python) library and Streamlit's [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
+It uses [st.experimental_connection](/library/api-reference/connections/st.experimental_connection) and Streamlit's [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
+The below example code will **only work on Streamlit version >= 1.22**, when `st.experimental_connection` was added.

 ## Create a MySQL database